govCMS/scaffold/README.md

-# GovCMS8 PaaS Project Scaffolding
+# GovCMS Project Scaffolding

-This is a composer project which builds a Drupal 8 GovCMS **PaaS** site ready for hosting on the GovCMS platform (Lagoon).
+This is a composer project which builds a Drupal GovCMS site ready for hosting on the GovCMS platform (Lagoon).

 **Note**: If you are a new GovCMS customer visiting this page on